ALLUOS/ALLUOS.github.io/_posts/2020-05-02-implementation.md

 |error_words | TEXT ARRAY | NOT NULL|

-The Table 1 mentions constraints which limits the values that can be entered.
+Table 1 mentions constraints which limits the values that can be entered.
 Constraints are generally column specific, but some can be for the whole table.
 Example: `PRIMARY KEY` – It makes sure that the values in the cells of that column are not empty or NULL and each entry is unique.
 Primary key is made of two constraints `NOT NULL` and `UNIQUE`.

 `Array` represents that the column can have more than one value present.
 For columns like `correct_answers` when we have more than one possible correct answer for a given sentence, we would like to store all the possible correct answer in that one cell.
 Example: If the sentence is "Do you want they to help you?" the correct answer is them but there are other correct answers as well like me, you or him which we would like to store as well.

-## Tables Created for the Project
+### Tables Created for the Project

 Table 2: Tables Names and Descriptions